 Deadhead winter-flowering pansies and violas.

 With snowdrops, Scilla, and crocus flowering and daffodils now coming into bloom why not plan a trip out to an inspiring garden to enjoy these cheerful flowers; Clandon Park, The Royal Botanic Gardens at Kew, Winkworth Arboretum, and RHS Garden Wisley, all have lovely displays.
 For more daffodil gardens, please click here.
+For ideas of spring gardens to visit in Surrey, please click here.
 Enjoy the month ahead!